LeanKit-Labs/hyped/README.md

 			condition: returns true if the action is valid for the given model
 			embed: defines which model properties are embedded resources and how to render them
-			links: provides alternate/compatible urls for activating this action }
+			links: provides alternate/compatible urls for activating this action
+			parameters: provide metadata to describe available query parameters for this action }
 	},
 	versions: {